 Jenny writes …

 In 2016 I was studying at Bible college full time and started to volunteer one day a week at a foodbank in Lilydale.
 I had the privilege of meeting and offering assistance to lots of people who were struggling to make ends meet.
 I also had my eyes well and truly opened to the issue of homelessness in my community.
-I had no idea just how many people, who are my ‘neighbours’, were sleeping in cars, in the open, on friend’s couches, in sheds and porches.
-I have lived in Lilydale and Mount Evelyn for the last eight years and was completely oblivious.
+I had no idea just how many people, who are my ‘neighbours’, were sleeping in cars, in the open, on friend’s couches, or in sheds and porches.
+I have lived in the Lilydale and Mount Evelyn area for the last eight years and was completely oblivious.

 A few months later it was winter.
 I met another lady.
 She was around 60 years old and had lived in her car for more than a year.
-I helped her with food and some clothes and we parted company.
+I helped her with food and some clothes before we parted company.
 That night I struggled to sleep as I imagined her in the cold.
 I woke the next morning to see a carpet of frost across my garden.
 I went off to college to my weekly theology class where God’s Word got to work transforming my life, again.
 We talked about what it means to be a disciple of Jesus.
 We read:

 God spoke to me in that moment.
-I knew I had to try to do something to help this lady and others like her.
+I knew I had to try to do something to help this lady, and others like her.
 I cried my way through the rest of class.
 I knew it would cost me.

-I came home, invited her to our house for the weekend and arranged a prayer meeting for the Monday night.
+I came home, invited her to our house for the weekend, and arranged a prayer meeting for the Monday night.
 My amazing husband and I spent the next two days listening to story after story about the journey of homelessness.
-Our new friend gained some respite from the cold and ate some good food while we learned some valuable lessons.
+Our new friend gained some respite from the cold and ate some good food, while we learned some valuable lessons.

-That same night fifteen friends filled our house with prayer.
-As we petitioned God and listened we believed he was showing us three things:
+That same night, fifteen friends filled our house with prayer.
+As we petitioned God and listened, we believed he was showing us three things:

-- Be the Church – work together (1 Cor 12: 27)
+- Be the Church – work together (1 Cor 12: 27).

-- Love Like Jesus (Matthew 25:35-40)
+- Love Like Jesus (Matthew 25:35-40).

 - He cares about the ‘one’.
-If you only help one person, it’s still worth trying (Luke 15)
+If you only help one person, it’s still worth trying (Luke 15).

-Stable One was born out of prayer and that is how we will continue to operate.
+Stable One was born out of prayer, and that is how we will continue to operate.
 We want to follow God, one step at a time.
 We have dreams for other projects in the future and are waiting on his leading.